konfio-mx/Nova.K-AI-Starter-Kit/README.md

 # 🚀 Nova.K AI Agent Starter Kit

-Welcome to the Nova.K AI Agent Starter Kit!
-This project provides everything you need to start building powerful AI agents and workflows for various business scenarios, regardless of your technical background.
+Welcome to the Nova.K AI Agent and Automation Starter Kit!
+This project provides everything you need to start building powerful AI agents and workflow automations for various ideas and scenarios, regardless of your technical background.

 ![Nova.K Banner](docs/images/nova-k-banner.png)

 ## :key: Key Features

-- **Low-code Development**: Create agents without writing code using n8n's visual workflow editor
+- **Low-code Development**: Create agents without writing code using n8n's visual workflow editor - if not using CodeGPT Agents
-- **Local LLM Processing**: Run AI models locally for privacy and cost savings
+- **Local LLM Processing**: Run AI models locally for privacy and cost savings - Ollama, Deepseek, etc.
 - **Vector Search**: Implement semantic search and RAG patterns with Qdrant
-- **Extensible Architecture**: Add new capabilities through n8n nodes and integrations
+- **Extensible Architecture**: Add new capabilities through n8n nodes and integrations, like Google Drive, Sheets, Docs, Notion, Slack, and other APIs
 - **Comprehensive Examples**: Learn from working examples covering common use cases

 ## 📋 Overview

-This starter kit provides a complete environment for developing AI agents using:
+This starter kit provides a complete environment for developing integrations with AI agents and workflows using:

 - **n8n**: Low-code workflow automation platform with 400+ integrations and AI components
-- **Ollama**: Run powerful LLMs locally on your machine
+- **Ollama/deepseek**: Run powerful LLMs locally on your machine
 - **Open WebUI**: ChatGPT-like interface for interacting with your local models
 - **Qdrant**: Vector database for semantic search and retrieval
 - **PostgreSQL**: Reliable database for storing structured data